SerenityOS/serenity/Documentation/CodingStyle.md

 ### Types

 [](#types-unsigned) Omit "int" when using "unsigned" modifier.
-Do not use "signed" modifier.
+Do not use the "signed" modifier.
 Use "int" by itself instead.

 ###### Right: